 FOUR WAYS TO FALL IN LOVE WITH MARKETING:

 If you feel overwhelmed by the amount of marketing you’re supposed to be doing, everywhere, all of the time, you’re most likely spreading spreading yourself too thin.
 You’re trying to post to Instagram and Facebook every day, Pin 20 new pins every day, write a new blog post every day, email your list every day, record a new IGTV every day, and write a new article on LinkedIn every day.

 But you don’t have to be everywhere, and you certainly don’t have to be anywhere all of the time (what a relief, right?!).
 Figure out what’s working by asking yourself questions like: Where are your current clients coming from?
 Where do you feel like you’re building a real community?
 Which platforms are you having deep conversations on?
 Instead of trying to do everything everywhere all the time, determine what’s already working for marketing your personal brand and double down on that.

 If you don’t truly believe in what you’re selling, you probably don’t fully understand how what you’re selling changes lives.
 (Please read that again because I said changes, not saves.)
 Your business doesn’t have to save lives, but it must have the potential to change lives.

-And I promise your business DOES have that potential – but it’s your job as a personal brand to discover what that potential is!
+And I promise your business DOES have that potential – but it’s your job as an entrepreneur with a personal brand to discover what that potential is!
 So email your coach, call your business bestie, journal for 15 hours, hire a brand strategist, do whatever you gotta do to so you can start standing out in your industry!